Sexually Transmitted Disease Services

 Anyone who has anal, oral or vaginal sexual intercourse can get an STD and pass it to another person.
 If a mother is infected with an STD, she can pass it on to her baby.
 Many STDs have no symptoms, and people can have more than one STD at a time.

 STDs can be viruses such as HIV, hepatitis B, genital warts (HPV) and herpes.
 They can also be bacteria such as chlamydia, gonorrhea and syphilis.
 Even parasites can be STDs, since scabies and lice can be passed on during sex.
+While it is usually spread by infected mosquitoes, Zika virus disease (Zika) can also be passed through sex.

 Not all STDs can be cured, such as STDs caused by viruses.
 All sexually transmitted diseases can be prevented.